kojin-t/adig_nansei_popgen/README.md

 Scripts used for migration direction analyses can be found in migration_direction_analyses.

 Scripts used for demographic history analyses can be found in demographic_history_analyes.

+Other scripts in this repository are referenced in files decribed above.